-For over 10 years, Carolina House Eating Disorder Treatment Center has helped change the lives of individuals struggling with bulimia.
-Proudly serving North & South Carolina, Carolina House is the premier provider of eating disorder treatment for females and males age 17 and older.
+For over 10 years, Carolina House Eating Disorder Treatment Center has helped change the lives of individuals who are struggling with bulimia nervosa.
+Proudly serving North Carolina and South Carolina, Carolina House is the premier provider of gender-inclusive eating disorder treatment for individuals age 17 and older.

-Learn more about bulimia treatment at Carolina House Eating Disorder Treatment Center in North & South Carolina
+Learn more about bulimia treatment at Carolina House Eating Disorder Treatment Center in North Carolina

 Bulimia nervosa is an eating disorder whose sufferers engage in periods of binging and purging.
 During the binging phase of bulimia, a person will eat excessively.
 This excessive eating, in turn, triggers the purging phase.
 During this phase, a person will use different means of expelling the food from their bodies in an attempt to minimize the impact of the ingested calories.
 Purging often involves using laxatives, forcing oneself to vomit, excessively exercising, or a combination of different purging methods.
 Bulimia is a life-altering disorder that can be extremely difficult to overcome without professional help.
 Thankfully, relief from this disorder can be found at professional treatment and rehab centers specializing in bulimia nervosa.

-Those who struggle with bulimia can find help at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states.
+Those who struggle with bulimia can find help at Carolina House, located in North Carolina and also serving South Carolina and surrounding states.
 We understand the unique challenges of people who battle this insidious and painful disorder, and our compassionate, expert staff at our treatment and rehab center for bulimia nervosa has developed programs that are designed to help these individuals rediscover a healthy relationship with eating.